Frequently asked questions

 Do you plan on working with a larger publisher?

-If a larger publisher expresses interest, I’d consider it—so long as the story isn’t compromised.
+If a larger publisher expresses interest, I’d consider it, as long as the story isn’t compromised.

 Is there going to be a movie or TV show based on this book?